sergiors/pipeline/README.md

 use Sergiors\Pipeline\Pipelne;

 $implodeUpper = (new Pipeline())
-    ->implode(',', '%')
+    ->implode(',', Pipeline::_)
     ->strtoupper();
 echo $implodeUpper(['a', 'b']); // => A,B
 ```

-`%` is the placeholder for payload.
+`Pipeline::_` is the placeholder for payload.
 If you don't set the placeholder, the payload will be last argument.

 Motivation
 ----------